spapadopoulos/PUI2016_sp4356/HW6_sp4356/README.md

 As far as the extra credit is concerned, I plot the log likelihood surface for a range of intercepts and slopes, and visually confirm that the coefficients obtained from the linear regression models minimize the error.
 Additionally, I present a plot showing how building energy inensity is changing based on building age, area and number of floors.

+__Note: __ I discussed the implementation of the chi-square and likelihood ratio tests with Felipe Gonzalez (fdg224).
+Also, Felipe helped my debug my code for the first part of the extra credit assignment.

 # Assignment 2

 In this assignment, I finish the citibike mini-project from previous assignment.
 Test the hypothesis that younger people commute by bike more often than older.
 Detailed description of the analysis can be found in the following link: